-Mineral Bottom is a 16 miles trail, located in Grand County, Utah (USA), driveable all year round.
+Mineral Bottom is a 16 miles trail, located in Grand County, Utah (USA), drivable all year round.
 On August 19th, 2010, severe storms caused flash flooding and rock falls that blocked or washed away roads throughout the Canyonlands area.
-There is little room for error on this road.
-It's normal for your palms to sweat looking at those photos.

 This track can get very muddy and slippery after rain making it challenging to get through.
-During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
 One of the more dramatic washouts occurred on the Mineral Bottom Road switchbacks, where significant portions of the road were obliterated.
 This damage caused the closure of the road, affecting anyone attempting to travel the White Rim Road in a loop or planning river trips that launch or take-out at Mineral Bottom.
 On March 29, 2011, the Mineral Bottom road was open and passable again, making a full White Rim loop possible again.

 Pic: J Calvert